Natural Baby Life logo (480 x 130)

 What if your baby’s breath stinks when they are sick?

-Bad breath is not uncommon for people of all ages especially when someone is sick or suffering from a cold, sinus infection or sore throat.
+Bad breath is not uncommon for people of all ages, especially when they’re sick and suffering from a cold, sinus infection, or sore throat.

-The reason a sick baby’s breath may be unpleasant when they’re sick is that infected mucus drains to the back of the throat and stays there causing the odor.
-Oftentimes these common illnesses can make it hard to breathe normally through the nose causing a dry mouth, which also leads to bad breath.
+The reason a sick baby’s breath may be unpleasant is that infected mucus drains to the back of the throat and stays there, causing the odor.
+These common illnesses can often make it hard to breathe normally, causing a dry mouth, which also leads to bad breath.

 Why does your baby’s breath stink no matter what you do?

-Is chronic bad breath an issue for baby?
-Most of the time, if baby is not sick and there are no other obvious factors contributing to odor, good oral hygiene can clear up any unpleasantness when it comes to baby’s breath.
+Are stinky baby breath smells a chronic issue for your baby?
+Most of the time, if baby is not sick and there are no other obvious factors contributing to odor, good oral hygiene can clear up any unpleasant odors when it comes to baby’s breath.
 Most of the time, bad breath in children is caused by:

 1. Illness